 You can observe and imagine doing ministry.
 Yet until you enter it with your whole self, alongside people in everyday situations, you cannot know fully how a calling comes to life.

 Pastoral Imagination: Bringing the Practice of Ministry to Life informs and inspires a process of learning ministry in practice.
 The book’s stories, questions and provocative ideas will accompany you in your learning.
 And they will show you how it happens across time, through your body and relationships, and by encounters with the holy.
 Pastoral Imagination offers up moments of learning from real pastors and ministers.
 Each of the fifty brief chapters explores a single concept.
 The book addresses indispensable topics such as defining moments, navigating conflict, and future stories.
 Ministers, chaplains and activists show us how they learn through being there, cultivating questions, or failing creatively.
 And in their stories, you will see how each concept comes to life, as well as how they all interrelate.
-Pre-order your copy today.
+Order your copy today.
+See more buying options below.

 One key learning from the Learning Pastoral Imagination (LPI) Project is that ministers learn in remarkably similar ways across a wide range of life experiences.
 For example, ministers in the book come from various denominational backgrounds.
 And they embody a significant array of ethnic, geographical and gender diversity.
 Yet they all need pastoral imagination to bring the practice of ministry to life.
 And they wrestle with the same kinds of moments as they shift from the beginner stages to greater competence and confidence in how they lead.